 Dr. Kandil also emphasizes that most patients do not report any pain following RFA treatments and that there is some transient pain present in about 12% of all cases.
 “In my experience,” Dr. Kandil said, “I believe only 4% of my patients had this pain.”

-Thyroid RFA vs Surgery
+Thyroid Ablation vs Surgery

 All surgery comes with risks.
 Whenever possible, surgeons should seek out effective, clinically proven treatments to avoid invasive surgical intervention.
 While not all patients will be candidates for RFA, it is a safer, less time-consuming alternative that can result in an enhanced quality of life for many.

 RFA for thyroid nodules has only had FDA clearance for about five years, making it a new, cutting-edge technology.
-Thus, many clinicians might be reluctant to adopt this new procedure when they’ve been performing thyroid nodule surgery for decades.
+Thus, many clinicians might be reluctant to adopt this new procedure when they’ve been performing thyroid nodule removal surgery for decades.

 When given the option between a minimally invasive outpatient procedure and surgery, however, many patients are eager to try the least invasive alternative.
 Clinicians can attract many new patients by investing in RFA technology.